 Echo Technician Courses, Classes and Training Programs

 Echocardiography is used to take images of the heart known as ECGs or EKGs.
-While many echo technicians are trained on the job, some choose to attend echo technician training programs that offer a series of courses on the subject.
-Relevant echo technician classes are offered through academic programs that you may see referred to as echocardiography, ultrasound technology, cardiovascular technology or EKG training.
+While many echo technicians are trained on the job, some choose to attend echo technician training programs that offer a series of courses in the subject.
+Relevant echo technician classes are offered through academic programs in fields like echocardiography, ultrasound technology, cardiovascular technology or EKG training.
+Coursework covers medical terminology, basic anatomy and physiology and various types of diagnostic medical equipment.

 List of Echo Technician Courses